geoffreyweal/ORCA_Mechanism_Procedure/README.md

 In this example, we are looking at how a Cu atom could insert itself into a C-H bond.
 The ``orca.inp`` file for this example is given below (from ``Examples/Step2_Find_TS/SCAN_NormalOPT/orca.inp``):

-**NOTE 4**: By default I am use to using ``TightOPT`` for good convergence of the reactants, products, and transition states.
-However, the SCAN method is just a method for locating the transition state, not finalising a converged state.
-For this reason, I would recommend using the ``NormalOPT`` convergence settings, as this is fast and allows you to try more variations.
+**NOTE 4**: I would recommend using the ``NormalOPT`` convergence settings for SCAN calculations.
+This is because we are using the SCAN method to roughly obtain the transition state structure. ``NormalOPT`` convergence setting is faster than ``TightOPT``, so allows you to try more variations if you run into problems in this state.
+Also, the  ``NormalOPT`` convergence setting is good, no doubt about it; I am just use to using ``TightOPT``.
+We will use ``TightOPT`` for the transition state in Step 3.
 If you have problems, try tightening the convergence using ``TightOPT``.

 ```
 !B3LYP DEF2-TZVP D3BJ